ArtBlocks/artblocks-docs/powered-by-art-blocks-pbab-onboarding/PBAB 101/adding-new-project-shells.md

 ---
 order: 700
-description: An overview of how to deploy a new project on your custom PBAB contract.
 ---
 # Project Shell Deployment Guide

+An overview of how to deploy a new project on your custom PBAB contract.

 1. Collect 3 pieces of information for the to-be-deployed project on your PBAB contract.
    1. The project title (e.g. "Fun Lines")